County Monaghan Ireland · Co. Monaghan · Rockcorry Save · Share

 The Dawson Monument

-A neo-classical column stands on the Cootehill–Rockcorry road as a memorial to Richard Dawson MP, who died in 1807.
-Designed by James Wyatt, the monument was erected around 1808.
-Richard "honest Dick" Dawson voted against the Act of Union and was suspected of radical sympathies during the time of the United Irishmen.
+A neo-classical column on the Cootehill-to-Rockcorry road, designed by James Wyatt and put up around 1808 as a memorial to Richard Dawson MP, who died in 1807.
+"Honest Dick" Dawson voted against the Act of Union and was suspected of radical sympathies in the era of the United Irishmen - which is a more interesting epitaph than most columns get.
+It stands at the roadside; you can pull in and look at it.

 Things to do outside.